NiyaliTravel/niyali-travel-site/replit.md

 ## Recent Changes
 - Implemented comprehensive booking engine with room and package availability management
 - Added secure admin authentication system with JWT tokens for admin-only access
-- Created separate admin login page at `/admin-login` for restricted access
+- Created separate admin login page at `/admin-login` for restricted access (not visible in public navigation)
 - Built booking availability management interface for admins at `/admin/availability`
 - Integrated booking engine with real-time availability checking at `/booking`
 - Added database tables for room availability, packages, package availability, and payments